 Tip #4: Check roads and other sites religiously

-No matter where you are in Iceland or how long your journey is, your phone’s homepage while traveling in Iceland should be www.road.is.
+No matter where you are in Iceland or how long your journey is, your phone’s homepage while traveling in Iceland should be the Road Administration site.
 Road.is is the best avenue for keeping tabs on incoming storm fronts, road closures, and general safety warnings.
-There is nothing worse than driving clear across Iceland to hike through a valley or up a peak, only to find the road is closed when you get to your final destination.
+There is nothing worse than driving clear across Iceland to hike through a valley or up to a peak, only to find the road is closed when you get to your final destination.
 Given the volatility of Iceland’s weather, it is paramount to stay updated with the latest information.
 We want safe and responsible motorists here in Iceland.